All Episodes

 Okay, she opened herself up.

-I never heard, I never heard anything similar to what is being said about Melania.
+I never heard anything similar to what is being said about Melania.

-She had to sue because somebody insinuated, you know, the most horrible profession in her past, which was a lie, and other vicious things.
+She had to sue because somebody insinuated, you know, the most horrible profession in her past, which was a lie and other vicious things.

-You know, just in the last week, the horrible thing said about the president's daughter, who happens to be a lovely woman, a mother of three kids.
+You know, just in the last week, the horrible thing said about the president's daughter, who happens to be a lovely woman, a mother of three kids, you're going to attack this woman this way.

-And and and where is the outspoke?
+And where is the outspoken?

 Where are the champions of women's rights?

-Where are the women's rights champions saying don't talk about the first daughter this way?
+Where are the women's rights champions saying, don't talk about the first daughter this way?

 Don't do it.